KEY ISSUES RESOLVED BY HON’BLE SUPREME COURT

 Committee of Creditors of Essar Steel India Limited Vs. Satish Kumar Gupta & Ors.
 [Civil Appeal No. 8766-67/2019 and other petitions]

 Maximum Period of 330 days for CIRP – extendable under some circumstances

 - Time taken in legal proceedings should not harm a litigant if the Tribunal itself cannot take up the litigant’s case within the requisite period for no fault of the litigant.
-The word ‘mandatorily’ in the amended section is struck down as it is considered as unreasonable restriction on litigant’s right to carry business and may push companies to liquidation on account of judicial delay.
+The word ‘mandatorily’ in the amended section is struck down as it is considered as an unreasonable restriction on litigant’s right to carry business and may push companies to liquidation on account of judicial delay.

-- Therefore, ordinarily the time taken in relation to the CIRP must be completed within the outer limit of 330 days from the insolvency commencement date, including extensions and the time taken in legal proceedings.
-If the delay or a large part thereof is attributable to the tardy process of the AA and/or the NCLAT itself, it may be open in such cases for the AA and/or NCLAT to extend time beyond 330 days
+- Therefore, ordinarily, the time taken in relation to the CIRP must be completed within the outer limit of 330 days from the insolvency commencement date, including extensions and the time taken in legal proceedings.
+If the delay or a large part thereof is attributable to the tardy process of the AA and/or the NCLAT itself, it may be open in such cases for the AA and/or NCLAT to extend the time beyond 330 days

 Claim Verification by Resolution Professional

 - It is the responsibility of the resolution professional to collect, collate and finally admit claims of all creditors, which must be examined for payment, in full or in part or not at all, by the resolution applicant.

 - All claims must be submitted to and decided by the resolution professional so that a prospective resolution applicant knows exactly what has to be paid in order that it may take over and run the business of the CD.